Being young in Europe today - education

 Eurostat’s education statistics provide comparable information on key aspects of the education systems of the EU Member States.
 Data cover a range of different areas, including: enrolment and participation in education programmes by pupils and students, education and training outcomes, learning mobility among students, language learning, education personnel and expenditure on education.

 Data on formal and informal childcare are derived as secondary statistics from EU statistics on income and living conditions (EU-SILC).
-Regulation (EC) No 1177/2013 concerning Community statistics on income and living conditions (EU-SILC) provides the legal basis for the collection of these indicators.
-Statistics on educational attainment and early leavers are derived as secondary statistics from the EU’s Labour Force Survey (LFS).
-Council Regulation (EC) No 577/98 provides the legal basis for the organisation of a labour force sample survey across the EU; it provides a broad range of statistics on the labour market for both an annual and infra-annual periodicity which may be used, among others, to monitor the Europe 2020 strategy, the European employment strategy or economic and monetary policy in the EU.
+Regulation (EU) No 1177/2013 concerning Community statistics on income and living conditions (EU-SILC) provides the legal basis for the collection of these indicators.
+Statistics on educational attainment and early leavers are derived as secondary statistics from the EU’s labour force survey (LFS).
+Council Regulation (EC) No 577/98 provides the legal basis for the organisation of a labour force sample survey across the EU; it provides a broad range of statistics on the labour market for both an annual and infra-annual periodicity which may be used, among other purposes, to monitor the ET2020 strategy, the European employment strategy or economic and monetary policy in the EU.

 STRATEGIC FRAMEWORK — EDUCATION AND TRAINING 2020